Bridget Tan

 Bridget Lew Tan (陈得心 (Chén Déxīn); 29 September 1948 – 18 April 2022) was a Singaporean migrant workers' rights advocate and the founder of the Humanitarian Organization for Migration Economics (HOME).
 After retiring from a career in the private sector, Tan began volunteering with the Archdiocesan Commission for the Pastoral Care of Migrants and Itinerant People (ACMI), which she chaired.
 She left ACMI after it declined to support some of Tan's initiatives, and in 2004 she founded HOME, which provides services for and advocates on behalf of migrant workers.
 That same year she founded a sister organization in Indonesia, Yayasan Dunia Viva Wanita (Indonesian for World Foundation For Women).

 For her work, Tan was honored by the Asia Society, the United States Department of State, and the governments of Thailand and the Philippines.

 Advocacy

-In 1998, Tan helped found the Roman Catholic Archdiocesan Commission for the Pastoral Care of Migrants and Itinerant People (ACMI).
+In 1998, Tan helped found the Roman Catholic ACMI.
 She joined the initiative at the request of a Catholic priest, Father Andy Altamirano; he approached Tan about the initiative in 1997, and died shortly after the commission was founded.
 Tan became the initiative's chair, a volunteer position.
 In a 2011 interview, Tan expressed that she "felt the call of God" when Father Altamirano asked for her to become involved in the commission.
 With ACMI, Tan set up food, shelter, and training programs.
 Tan later left the ACMI due to the Church's refusal to support its programs.

-Tan founded the Humanitarian Organization for Migration Economics (HOME) in 2004, using her own personal funds.
+Tan founded the HOME in 2004, using her own personal funds.
 The organization provides temporary room and board, medical, legal, and financial assistance, and job skills training to migrant workers that have been abused or exploited by their employers or by the agents that recruit migrant workers.
 Since its founding, the organization has expanded its focus, and now also works to support victims of the sex trade and to combat human trafficking.
 The organization also engages in advocacy efforts.
 Tan worked for HOME without pay until 2012, at which point the paid role of chief executive officer was created, and Tan assumed the role.

 In 2004, Tan also founded Yayasan Dunia Viva Wanita (Indonesian for World Foundation For Women), a women's shelter in Sekupang, Batam, Indonesia.
 HOME's website lists Yayasan Dunia Viva Wanita as its "cross border partner", and the organizations collaborated in 2012 on a survey of sex workers in Batam.